Redmond City Hall

 Revealing the Existing

-Process of Seismic Improvement
+Process of Seismic Improvements

 Memory Wall in the Central Hallway